nuclex-video-tools/Nuclex.OpusTranscoder.Native/ReadMe.md

 Nuclex Opus Transcoder
 ======================

+| NOTE: This currently builds against a work-in-progress version of
+| Nuclex.Audio.Native, meaning support for FLAC and Waveform as inputs
+| is unfinished (at the time I'm writing this).
+Only WavPack works fully
+| as the input format.

 This is a small utility that transcodes different lossless audio codecs, currently FLAC, Wavform and WavPack, into high quality Opus files.
 All encoding and decoding is done directly through the reference libraries